Go one page back to find out how to enter in each event.

 Please call Wayne Pethybridge on 0481 268 598 preferably no later that the Sunday to register your interest and to find out more.
 You can also put your name down on the sheet that will be on the notice board in the Nordic Shelter by/on the previous Sunday.
 Can call after this date to check whether catering/ logistics allow for extra numbers.

 This is a handicap start where skiers previous results are taken into account e.g. the fastest skier starts last.
-After the event as part of the entry fee, food will be served at the Nordic Shelter.
+Presentations will be back up at the Sundeck Hotel.

 This is also a fundraising event where all monies go towards XC Skiing.
 Many thanks go to Cliff Wallis of the Sundeck Hotel for running and financing this event.